eBay/accessibility-ruleset-runner/rulesets/tests/README.md

 Creating and modifying rules requires careful thought into how variations of code should be treated.
 Variations of code can be added to a test library (<a href='input'>Custom Ruleset Test Library</a>), providing several use cases to verify the rule is working as expected.
 This becomes the foundation for which additional use cases can be added as they are discovered.

-### Discovery of Incorrectly Classified Code Snippets
+### Treatment of Incorrectly Classified Code Snippets

 Sometimes the ruleset will not classify a specific code variation correctly.
 We have the following options: